freedom35/image-processing/README.md

 <br />

 ## Image Thumbnail Class
-Class for creating a thumbnail size image for a source image.
+Class for creating a thumbnail size image of a source image.
 <br />